openisle/openisle-impl/README.md

 ### capitalism isle
 - ofcourse it's also possible to have a capitalism isle

+### hippie isle
+- nothing to say

 ## why a island in water
 - because the earth has a lot of water and there is a lot of space

+## How can we start
+- there will be a lot of problems. we have to find and analyze them and find solutions step by step

+### Who can help?
+- Architects
+- Economists
+- Lawyers
+- Politicians
+- Craftmans
+- Entrepreneurs
+- everyone, which want's to create a better world

+### Problems
+- international law
+- how much space do we need
+- how can we produce food
+-